MicrosoftDocs/entra-docs/docs/verified-id/verifiable-credentials-configure-tenant.md

 manager: amycolannino
 ms.author: barclayn
 ms.topic: tutorial
-ms.date: 09/15/2023
+ms.date: 12/12/2024
 # Customer intent: As an enterprise, we want to enable customers to manage information about themselves by using verifiable credentials.

 ---

 # Advanced Microsoft Entra Verified ID setup

-Advanced Verified ID setup is the classic way of setting up Verified ID where you as an admin have to configure Azure KeyVault, take care of registering your decentralized ID and verifying your domain.
+Advanced Verified ID setup is the classic way of setting up Verified ID where you, as an admin, manually configure various components.
+This includes setting up Azure Key Vault, registering your decentralized ID, and verifying your domain.
+The advanced setup gives you full control over the configuration process, ensuring that every detail meets your organization's specific requirements.
+It's ideal for enterprises that need a customized setup.

+Advanced setup involves the following steps:

+1. **Configure Azure Key Vault**: Securely store and manage the keys used for signing and verifying credentials.
+2. **Register Decentralized ID**: Create and register your decentralized identifier (DID) to establish a trusted identity.
+3. **Verify Domain**: Ensure your domain is correctly linked to your DID, providing a trusted source for your credentials.

-In this tutorial, you learn how to use the advanced setup to configure your Microsoft Entra tenant to use the verifiable credentials service.
+In this tutorial, you learn how to:

-Specifically, you learn how to:

 > [!div class="checklist"]
 > - Create an Azure Key Vault instance.